17 Azamat 165 B.E. (Baha’i Calendar)

 Last year, while I was surfing online, I came across a book called Going Against the Grain by Melissa Diane Smith.
 I had a strong positive feeling about this book and decided to order it.
 It gives scientific explanations for why grains can be harmful for people.
 It offered little quizzes to measure one’s sensitivity to grains and whether one should try a wheat-free, gluten-free, or grain-free diet.
 My tests indicated that I would likely do best with the grain-free diet.
 The book offered the most practical suggestions I had yet encountered as to how to implement such a diet.

-I decided to start implementing the regimen on January 12th, the one-year anniversary of my mother’s death.
+I decided to start “going against the grain” on January 12th, the one-year anniversary of my mother’s death.
 My mother died of ovarian cancer, but she struggled almost her entire life with weight issues, and her body type and mine were remarkably similar in many ways.

 A month or two before I started the regimen, I almost returned a belt I’d just bought because it felt a bit too tight.
 Five months later, I’ve stopped wearing the belt because it no longer fits me.
 It’s too loose.
 I have lost over five inches from my waist—approximately one inch per month.
 Jeans that fit comfortably late last year now fall to the ground whenever I remove my belt–even if I don’t unbutton them.
 I haven’t been on a scale since February, so I don’t know how much I weigh, but the waist sizes are probably more significant anyway.
 More fundamentally, I have more energy.
 I feel five years younger than I did at the beginning of the year.